pnpm/pnpm/README.md

 If you'd like more details about the unique `node_modules` structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article: [Flat node_modules is not the only way](https://pnpm.io/blog/2020/05/27/flat-node-modules-is-not-the-only-way).

-:heart: Like this project?
-Let people know with a [tweet](https://r.pnpm.io/tweet).
+💖 Like this project?
+Let people know with a [tweet](https://r.pnpm.io/tweet)

 ## Getting Started